simonechebelnome/Philosophers/README.md

 - [x] Avoid Deadlock and Starvation
 - [x] Learn about Semaphores
 - [x] implement the Bonus part
+- [ ] Actually check if you fucked up some shit somewhere

 :clap: **YUP.
 DONE.
 FINISH.
 COMPLEDADO.
 THAT'S IT** :clap: